 Borrowers are willing to pay more to issue private debt for a variety of reasons: to maintain confidentiality of their financials, to obtain more flexible funding and maturity tenors than offered by the public market, or to borrow money when their credit histories are more complex in nature.
-Also, many non-U.S. issuers tend to be larger-capitalized firms, which may or may not be rated and do not want to undergo SEC registration.
+Non-U.S. issuers tend to be larger-capitalized firms, which may or may not be rated and do not want to undergo SEC registration.

 Customization is a key appeal of the private credit market.
-For example, privately-issued investmentgrade debt has a variety of unique characteristics that are valuable to issuers, including tenures not issued in the public market (e.g., 12 or 15 year), customization of tranche sizes (e.g., \$120 million, \$50 million, and \$100 million issued in different tranches), amortizing bonds, floating-rate notes, delay draws, non-USD swapped offerings, etc. At 5-30 years, investment grade private credit deals are typically longer than bank loans, but require similar structural protections in order to stay pari passu.
+For example, privately-issued investment-grade debt has a variety of unique characteristics that are valuable to issuers, including tenures not issued in the public market (e.g., 12 or 15 year), customization of tranche sizes (e.g., \$120 million, \$50 million, and \$100 million issued in different tranches), amortizing bonds, floating-rate notes, delayed draws, non-USD swapped offerings, etc.

+At 2-30 years, private credit deals are typically longer than bank loans, but require similar structural protections in order to stay pari passu.
 Covenants can provide non-coupon income and are crucial to avoiding and minimizing loss when defaults do occur.
 Broadly speaking, the covenants provide the lender with the ability to re-price or put back the loan to the company if risk in the company changes substantially.

-The average size of a private placement issue is approximately \$300 million, but it can range from \$50 million to \$3 billion.16 The private placement space is diversified across industries and geographies.
-While private placements are available in all rating categories, the majority of issuance is done by borrowers with credit quality between A- and BBB-.17 The size of the borrowers varies, with revenue of issuing companies generally ranging from \$250 million to over \$10 billion.
-Borrowers use the proceeds to finance acquisitions, refinance existing debt, support business expansions and other general business purposes.
+The average size of a private placement issue is approximately \$375 million, but it can range from \$50 million to as much as \$11 billion.\(^{11}\) The private placement space is diversified across industries and geographies.
+While private placements are available in all rating categories, the majority of issuance is done by borrowers with credit quality between A- and BBB-.\(^{12}\) The size of the borrowers varies, with revenue of issuing companies generally ranging from \$250 million to over \$10 billion.

-Exhibit 5: Investment-grade private credit skews more towards utilities and non-U.S. borrowers
+Exhibit 6: Investment-grade private credit skews more towards utilities and non-U.S. borrowers